4 Ways to Manage Project Finances

 Hello.
 Welcome to our whiteboard session today on how to manage project finances, one of my least favorite things to do.
 But it’s the most important.
 Not the most important, but one of the most important ones.

 So here’s the position I found myself in, I’m not sure if you can relate.
-My previous experience has been with very large organizations, very large projects where there’s actually an organization managing the finances.
+My previous experience has been with very large organizations, very large projects where there’s actually an organization managing the finances, which is part of project planning.
 So, we define them, put them in the project plan, but there’s actually an entire group who does nothing but manage the finances.

 So what I found myself in is leaving that environment, going into a project where I had to manage these all on my own.
 Without the group organization behind me, it was a nightmare.
 But, these are four tips that help me stay out of the red.
 I wanted to offer them to you too.
 If you find yourself in this position with it being the least favorite thing that you enjoy doing.